Why does Florida have so much precipitation?

 Turn on your bathroom’s fan when taking a bath or shower

-Among all the suggestions provided, one of the easiest is to turn on your bathroom fan when taking a shower or a bath.
+Among all of the suggestions provided, one of the easiest is to turn on your bathroom fan when taking a shower or a bath.
 With the flip of a switch, you can save yourself thousands.
-While this prevention method is incredibly easy, some individuals are not in the habit of using their fan since no mirror fogging occurs.
-Just because your mirrors do not fog up does not mean that you should not utilize your fan.
+While this prevention method is incredibly easy, some individuals are not in the habit of using their fan, since no mirror fogging occurs.
+Just because your mirrors do not fog up does not mean that you shouldn’t utilize your fan.
 The heat and moisture rising from any bath or shower can cause mold to grow, especially on hard-to-reach ceilings.

-Do not have a fan in one (or more) of the bathrooms in your home?
-Over time, the installation of a bathroom fan can be less costly than mold remediation.
+Don’t have a fan in one (or more) of the bathrooms in your home?
+Over time, the installation of a bathroom fan can actually be less costly than mold remediation.

 Prevent toilet overflows